pynch-tv/companion-module-pynch-nexa/README.md

 ![Screenshot 2025-04-13 at 10 04 17](https://github.com/user-attachments/assets/0c25abd2-502c-468b-8333-bece366d51d9)

 Changes the the `status` of the chosen output (PGM1) : options are `Play`, `Stop` or `Pause`.

+## Feedback

+Feedback is available, per output or input source.

+## Presets

+A number of presets are available for both `input` and `output`.